nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    2. Test case: `showCards` <br>
       Expected: Cards in the deck are shown.

-#### Starting review

-1. Starting review on a deck
-    1. Prerequisites: User is in the Main Mode.
-MasterDeck is not empty.
-    2. Test case: `review 1` <br>
-       Expected: Starts reviewing the first deck.
-Shows a card in the deck without its answer.
-    3. Test case: `review 0` <br>
-       Expected: Review Mode is not started.
-Error details shown in the status message.
-    4. Other incorrect `review` commands to try: `review`, `review x`, `...` (where x is larger than the number of decks) <br>
-       Expected: Similar to previous.

-#### Setting the limit of cards

-1. Setting the limit of cards per review
-    1. Prerequisites: User is in the Main Mode.
-MasterDeck is not empty.
-    2. Test case: `setLimit 10` <br>
-       Expected: Sets the limit per review of 10 cards.
-    3. Test case: `setLimit none` <br>
-       Expected: Resets the limit per review.
-    4. Test case: `setLimit 0` <br>
-       Expected: Does not set up the limit per review.
-Error details shown in the status message.
-    5. Other incorrect `setLimit` commands to try: `setLimit`, `setLimit x`, `...` (where x is larger than 2147483647) <br>
-       Expected: Similar to previous.

-#### Opening help window

-1. Opening the help window to display the UG link
-    1. Test case: `help` <br>
-       Expected: A pop-up window is shown containing a link to UG with a copy button.

-#### Exiting the program

-1. Exiting the program
-    1. Test case: `exit` <br>
-       Expected: Exists the program.
-Window is closed.

 ### Testing Commands for Review Mode

 #### Ending a Review